Gross Value Added (GVA) per head of populationIn 2016:

 Gross Domestic Product (GDP) is the traditional aggregate measure of an economy which requires specific treatment for services indirectly charged by financial services institutions (FISIM).

-Data tables provide further measures of Jersey's economy from 1998 onwards, overall and for the individual sectors of Jersey's economy.
+Data tables provide detail on the measures of Jersey's economy from 1998 onwards, overall and for the individual sectors of Jersey's economy.
 Data tables include:

 - GVA in real terms